 Pisano: I had an opportunity to think about this question and try to keep things as straightforward as possible, so the expectation would be that people who are listening to this might pick one of these, right?
 It’s not about doing all of them.
 And where you want to focus right now is on momentum, not achievement, right?
 So, in your own personal growth about momentum but also in your firm, you want to be thinking about how you create and build momentum.
 Because once you get going, it gets easier.
 And if we’re always focused on achievement and just ticking the box, then we kind of miss the opportunities of momentum.

 So that’s what these are about.
 Start where it’s easy.
 Don’t start where it’s hard.
 Start where it’s easy.
 Start where there’s — I call it the will of the organization, you know, people have interest.
-So, the first thing I would suggest is invest in the rapid development of emotional intelligence, and self and team and organization.
+So, the first thing I would suggest is invest in the rapid development of emotional intelligence, in self and team and organization.
 And I’m not just talking about going out and getting a course on emotional intelligence.
 I’m talking about emphasizing that skill within your organization and really helping people integrate these three legs of the stool that make up the human being.
 So, our cognitive superpower, our physical bodies, which include both our capacity to do as well as feel, and then our emotions, right?

 Like, we need to have all three of those systems running at the same level of operating software.
 And we have, over the last century, significantly upgraded the cognitive system, and we have all kinds of things in place to develop the physical system, guidelines, places where we can exercise it, whatever else, and we’ve left the emotional system to just develop on its own.
 And it’s really important that we start paying attention to that and mature it.
 And so, the way to do that, what I would say is, number one, the Dare to Lead curriculum is one of the most transformational leadership development curriculums I’ve done in my 25-year career.